Pub: Entertainment

-Traditional games are played in pubs, ranging from the well-known darts, skittles, dominoes, cards and bar billiards, to the more obscure Aunt Sally, nine men's morris and ringing the bull.
+Traditional games are played in pubs, ranging from the well-known darts, skittles, dominoes, cards and bar billiards, to the more obscure Aunt Sally, nine men's morris quoits, and ringing the bull.
 In the UK betting is legally limited to certain games such as cribbage or dominoes, played for small stakes.
-In recent decades the game of pool (both the British and American versions) has increased in popularity as well as other table based games such as snooker or table football becoming common.
+In recent decades the game of pool (both the British and American versions) has increased in popularity as well as other table based games such as snooker (rarely) or table football.

 Increasingly, more modern games such as video games and slot machines are provided.
 Pubs hold special events, from tournaments of the aforementioned games to karaoke nights to pub quizzes.
 Some play pop music and hip-hop (dance bar), or show football and rugby union on big screen televisions (sports bar).
 Shove ha'penny and Bat and trap were also popular in pubs south of London.

 Some pubs in the UK also have football teams composed of regular customers.
 Many of these teams are in leagues that play matches on Sundays, hence the term "Sunday League Football".
-Bowling is found in association with pubs in some parts of the country and the local team will play matches against teams invited from elsewhere on the pub's bowling green.
+Bowling is found in association with pubs in some parts of the country and the local team plays matches against teams invited from elsewhere on the pub's bowling green.

 Pubs may be venues for pub songs and live music.
-During the 1970s pubs provided an outlet for a number of bands, such as Kilburn and the High Roads, Dr. Feelgood and The Kursaal Flyers, who formed a musical genre called pub rock that was a precursor to punk music.
+During the 1970s pubs provided an outlet for a number of bands, such as Kilburn and the High Roads, Dr. Feelgood and the Kursaal Flyers, who formed a musical genre called pub rock that was a precursor to punk music.